pyrypiironen/wolt_2024/README.md

 app = FastAPI(title="Delivery Fee Calculator")
 ```
 My app using FastAPI Endpoint at the URL path `"/delivery_fee/"`, specifies the Response Model, defines the function for
-the actual endpoint handler, makes the function call for `delivery_fee_calculator`, and returns Response_Payload with calculated value.
+the actual endpoint handler, makes the function call for `delivery_fee_calculator`, and returns Response_Payload with the calculated value.

 <details>
 <summary>Click here to see the code.</summary>